Skolvek/distant-wave-epk/README.md

 ## ==== Part 3 - Real styling ===
 1. figure out sass?
 2. do final styling on all of the pages
-3. figure out how to always have the footer be the end of the page (no white space when I scroll past it)
+3. figure out how to always have the footer be the end of the page (no white space when I scroll past it) [Update: I guess it just works automagically?? can't reproduce issue on pages with content...]